pareshb3009/Ionic-UTC-TimePicker/README.md

 };
 ````

-**$scope.timePickerObject** is the object, that we need to pass to the directive.
+**$scope.timePickerFromObject ** is the object, that we need to pass to the directive.
 The properties of this object are as follows.

 **b) step** (Optional) : This the minute increment / decrement step.
 Default value is `15`